Tackling the international drowning epidemic

 But hundreds of lives could be saved every year in Bangladesh now the country’s first ever lifesaving club has been set up with the help of the RNLI.

-In March 2012, experienced RNLI Lifeguard Trainers Darren Williams and Scott Davidson spent two weeks delivering a comprehensive lifeguard training programme to 15 Bangladeshi volunteers, including the first female lifeguard in Bangladesh.
+Experienced RNLI Lifeguard Trainers Darren Williams and Scott Davidson spent 2 weeks delivering a comprehensive lifeguard training programme to 15 Bangladeshi volunteers, including the first female lifeguard in Bangladesh.

 They covered the essentials of lifeguard training, including: